Working sustainably with local fibres from fleece to fibre - creating a woven fabric from a fleece

 Introduction to creating fabric from local fleeces

 I have been very fortunate over the last few years to have been given several fleeces.
 Hampshire Down, Shetland, Lincoln Longwool, Jacobs and Alpaca fleeces to name a few.
 Several people have given me fleeces because they aren’t sure what to do with them and they have been only too pleased for me to put them to good use.
 Often I have been told that the alternative would be for the fleeces to be burnt.
+This blog details the steps going from raw fleece to a handwoven fabric.

 How much fleece is too much fleece?